Not only is the Sudio Fem visually striking and comfortable to wear, it also comes equipped a load of improvements over its predecessors.

 Sudio Fem Sound Quality

 On to the sound quality!
 For this Sudio Fem earbuds review, I mainly played music and movies on my LG V40 and HP X2 detachable.
 Music played were my own Electone recordings and an assortment of different tracks on YouTube.
 For the former, I used them because I know exactly what to look out for in those.

-All Sudio products that I’ve reviewed in the past have a noticeably rounder and warmer sound.
-In contrast, the Fem features a superbly clear and even signature.
+All Sudio products that I’ve reviewed in the past have a noticeably round and warm sound.
+In contrast, the Fem features a superbly clear and natural signature.
 One that’s remarkably accurate too, might I add.

-Mids are wonderfully “pronounced” and differentiated, with highs and lows neither too subdued nor accentuated.
+Mids are wonderfully “pronounced” and differentiated, with highs and lows that are neither too subdued nor accentuated.
 Soundstage is equally impressive as well, deep and very distinct.
-Stereo panning within this stage was also natural and embracing aswell.
+Stereo panning within this stage was natural and embracing.

 Going into specifics, when testing using my own Electone recordings, I could hear the instruments as the Electone plays them, a reproduction that’s rare outside of me using expensive studio monitors.
 While listening to the 1978 live recording of George Benson’s Weekend in L.A., I could also hear the energy and character of each instrument.
 All were sounded without any noticeable distortion at the high or low spectrum.

 On tracks such as Hata Motohiro’s Kimi, Meguru, Boku, vocals were likewise distinct, though I have to say they weren’t as brilliant/bright as I thought they would be.
-The same goes for English tracks too, such as Doobie Brothers’ ever popular What A Fool Believes.
+The same goes for English tracks such as Doobie Brothers’ ever-popular What A Fool Believes.

 In summary, audiophiles who consider accuracy the most important parameter would likely find the Sudio Fem a delight, especially given its price range.
 On the other hand, listeners who prefer a bit of enhancement magic here and there would have to settle for some EQ adjustments on the player.